-Still Water, an outdoor bronze sculpture of a giant disembodied horse head captured as though the horse was drinking, was sculpted by British artist Nic Fiddian-Green and installed at Marble Arch in 2011.
+Still Water, an outdoor bronze sculpture of a giant disembodied horse head captured as though the horse was drinking, was sculpted by British artist Nic Fiddian-Green.
+It was installed at Marble Arch in 2011 and moved to Achille’s Way, near Hyde Park Corner, in May 2021.
 Amidst the bustle of London, the sculpture provides a quiet contrast, a moment of silence and contemplation just a few minutes from Oxford Street.

 At 33 feet (10 m), Still Water is the largest free-standing bronze sculpture in London and has become one of London’s most loved landmarks.
 It is a larger, slightly different version, of an earlier work, Horse at Water XV, conceived in 2001 and installed at Marble Arch temporarily.
 This earlier piece was moved to the home of Sir Anthony and Lady Carole Bamford in Gloucestershire, who had commissioned it.
 It later sold for £75,000 in 2018.

 Westminster City Council have made Still Water a permanent work of art for the city, on loan from the artist who cleaned the sculpture himself, using a cherry picker, in 2012.